cdaugherty231/TE-Course-Work/module-3/03-ServerSide_APIs_Part_1/student-tutorial/dotnet/README.md

 ![Stop Button](./img/stop_button.png)

-## Step Two: Create the `Location` controller
+## Step Two: Create the `Locations` controller

 Your application is running, but it doesn't do anything useful except print hard-coded strings.

 In your `Controllers` folder, you'll find `ValuesController.cs`.
 This is the controller that returns the hard-coded strings.
 You can delete this file as the purpose of this tutorial is to show you how to create new controllers and action methods.

-After you've deleted `ValuesController.cs`, right-click on the `Controllers` folder, and select `Add -> Controller`.
+After you've deleted `ValuesController.cs`, right-click on the `Controllers` folder, and select **Add > Controller**.
 In the window that appears, select "API Controller - Empty" and then click "Add":

 ![Add Controller](./img/add_controller.png)

+In the next window, make sure "API Controller Class - Empty" is still selected.
 Give the controller the name "LocationsController" and then click "Add":

 ![LocationsController](./img/LocationsController.png)